Value/View and Device Execution Model

 • spans, CHAI-managed arrays, or managed pointers valid in the selected execution space;

-• primitive metadata needed by the kernel;
+• primitive metadata needed by the RAJA loop body;

 Two related shapes appear in the current code.